gusentanan/grammafy/README.md

   </tr>
 </table>

+## ✨ Features
+- ✅ One-tap grammar & tone correction using Google Gemini
+- 🔁 Custom template input & quick paste button
+- 📋 Copy corrected text instantly
+- 🔒 Privacy-first: no local or external data logging
+- 🛠️ Built with Flutter & Dart

 ## More About
 ```
 I haven't programmed this app to collect any personal information.

-However, since you're using your own API key,
+However, since you're using your own Gemini API key,
-**all your conversations are stored in your Google Cloud console.**
+all your prompts and responses are processed by your Google Cloud account.

-On your device, no data is stored permanently,
+On your device, no data is stored permanently.
-and you can easily delete any local data by clearing the app's storage or uninstalling it.
+You can delete all local data by clearing the app’s storage or uninstalling it

 ```

-More about it later ..
+## 🛠 Tech Stack
+- Flutter (Dart)
+- Google Gemini GenAI
+- SonarCloud for code quality

+## 🧪 What's Next?
+- Tone/style selection (formal, casual, etc.)
+- Basic history & revision tracking
+- Custom prompt presets
+- Android & iOS release builds

+## 🤝 Contribution
+Open to PRs, issues, and feedback.
+Feel free to fork or suggest improvements!